sulavtamang/Data-Digger/README.md

 - **🛡️ Implement API integration for secure and scalable data scraping.**

-# 8. Licence
+# 8. License
-This project is licensed under the [MIT]() License.
-See the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/sulavtamang/Music-Gear-Digger-audioshopnepal/blob/main/LICNESE) file for details.